MattFallsTech/Amazon-Lex/README.md

 <img src="https://imgur.com/wU4hwDX.png" width="80%"/>
 <br />
 <br />
-Next i navigated to IAM role to create a role for a Lambda function.
+Next I navigated to IAM role to create a role for a Lambda function.
 <br/>
 <img src="https://imgur.com/UA7pLaT.png" width="80%"/>
 <br />
-<br />On the next page i added two policies (TranslateFullAccess and AWSLambdaBasicExecutionRole) and in the next step I entered a role name and description then clicked create role.
+<br />On the next page I added two policies (TranslateFullAccess and AWSLambdaBasicExecutionRole) and in the next step I entered a role name and description then clicked create role.
 <br/>
 <img src="https://imgur.com/PFxRc9W.png" width="80%"/>
 <br />
 <br />Now I went to the Lambda page to create a function, I gave the function a name and changed the runtime to Python 3.12.
-I then toggled the default execution role and added my role i made.
+I then toggled the default execution role and added my role I made.
 <br/>
 <img src="https://imgur.com/Md4c4rq.png" width="80%"/>
 <br />